This page refers to on-campus marketing. For off-campus marketing, please refer to the Off-Campus Branding Guidelines.

 - Clarke: Bulletin boards on all three floors.

-- Hart: Poster rails on second floor only and bulletin board in east hall, second floor.
+- Hart: Bulletin board in east hall, second floor.

-- Kimball: Poster rails on first and second floors, south end of building.
-Use of Kimball bulletin boards requires permission from the adjacent offices.
+- Kimball: Use of Kimball bulletin boards requires permission from the adjacent offices.

 - Kirkham: Bulletin boards at south entrance, first and second floor in west hallway.

 - Manwaring Center: Bulletin boards on Mall and Testing Center.